Naitik1112/Naitik_Assignment/readme.md

   - Checks battery sufficiency
   - Displays battery usage and time taken if feasible
   - If not feasible, shows required battery for successful execution
+- **MAPBOX Api Implemtented**:
+  - To get the latitude and longitude of the selected location
+- **Authentication**:
+  -Implemented OAuth and JWT authentication
 ---

 ## 🌐 Tech Stack